 - Our next gig ……..

 - Ever fancied having a go yourself?
-Come along to our Taster Open Night on Friday 13th October at Alton Infant School!
+Come along to our Taster Open Night on Friday 12th and 19th October at Alton Infant School!
 8pm, entrance in Victoria Road.
 Men and women welcome, no experience necessary, free entrance.

-- A great day entertaining the crowds at Blackmoor Apple Fair!
+- A great day entertaining the crowds at Blackmoor Apple Fair in 2017 and we will be there again on 14th October in 2018!

 - New squire announced!